tensorflow/tflite-micro/tensorflow/lite/micro/docs/compression.md

 ### Per-channel Quantized Tensor Value Tables

 For per-channel quantized tensors, a `value table` is present for each channel.
-All of the the `value tables` are concatenated together into a single contiguous set of values.
+All of the `value tables` are concatenated together into a single contiguous set of values.
 The number of elements in each `value table` is always identical, with zero value padding added to the end of a `value table` as necessary.